ElizaBuff/MechaCar_Statistical_Analysis/README.md

 ![lot_PSI_summary](MechaCar_Statistical_Analysis/images/lot_PSI_summary.png)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+**The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Why or why not?**
+While the variance of the suspension coils is 62.29356 in total, only Lot 1 and 2 meet the design specification with a variance of 0.975918 and 7.4693878 respectively.
+The variance in Lot 3 of 170.2861224 exceeds the 100 PSI variance threshold.

 ## T-Tests on Suspension Coils